danserif/dan.newman.is/README.md

 This is my portfolio and résumé where I’m archiving my work.

-The site’s designed in Figma & Safari, built in VS Code with HTML & CSS, hosted on GitHub, and the fonts are from [Klim Type Foundry](https://klim.co.nz/retail-fonts/soehne/) & [Berkeley Graphics](https://berkeleygraphics.com/typefaces/berkeley-mono).
+The site’s designed in Figma & Safari, built in VS Code with HTML & CSS, hosted on GitHub, and the fonts are from [Klim Type Foundry](https://klim.co.nz) & [U.S. Graphics](https://usgraphics.com).

 You can get in touch by [email](mailto:dan@newman.is).